5 Top Nymphs for the Madison River

 4. Lightning Bug

 The Lightning Bug is a good choice for a general attractor nymph.
-I will often use them in the dog days of summer when the hatches quiet down.
+It is often highly effective in the dog days of summer when the summer hatches are winding down.
 The Lightning Bug can also be used as a caddis imitation.
 The most popular colors used on the river are silver, gold, and pearl.
-I carry this fly in #12 to #20.
+Like the other go to patterns on this list, make sure to have a variety of sizes ranging from #12 to #20.
 In the larger sizes this can be used as your lead fly, while the small sizes are ideal droppers.